droid-php/droid-doc/doc/modules.md

       |_ assets
          |_ excluded-files.list.template
 ```
-We are ready to run the `setup_backup` Target:-
+We are ready to run the `setup_backup` Target:

 ```shell
 $ vendor/bin/droid setup_backup
 ```

 We should see something like the following output (this example has been
-shortened for clarity):-
+shortened for clarity):

 ```shell
 Droid: Running target `setup_backup`